summer2801/Project-32/README.md

 Press the space key for another chance.

 ## Why is the background changing?
-The background changes according to the **IST** timezone.
-It is a bright, sunny background from 6:00 AM to 7:00 PM, and a beautiful, starry night during other times.
+The background changes according to the **BST** timezone.
+It is a bright, sunny background from 6:00 AM to 6:00 PM, and a beautiful, starry night during other times.

 # Thank you for playing this game, I hope you enjoy it! 😊